open-component-model/ocm/docs/pluginreference/plugin_valueset.md

 ### Description

-This command group provides all commands used to implement a a value set described by a value set descriptor ([plugin descriptor](plugin_descriptor.md).
+This command group provides all commands used to implement a value set described by a value set descriptor ([plugin descriptor](plugin_descriptor.md).

 ### SEE ALSO